Hamrita/credit-card-default-prediction/README.md

 ## Project Overview<br>
 The analysis consists of 2 Jupyter notebooks.
 1. Exploratory Data Analysis.
 The detailed notebook of EDA can be found <a href="https://github.com/teresanan/credit-card-default-prediction/blob/master/EDA/credit_card_default_analysis_part1_EDA.ipynb">here</a>.
 2. Machine Learning Modeling.
-The detailed notebook of EDA can be found <a href="https://github.com/teresanan/credit-card-default-prediction/blob/master/Modeling/credit_card_default_part2_modeling.ipynb">here</a>.
+The detailed notebook of modeling can be found <a href="https://github.com/teresanan/credit-card-default-prediction/blob/master/Modeling/credit_card_default_part2_modeling.ipynb">here</a>.

 Machine Learning Models Used:
 1. Logistic Regression